 Direct Link to Residency

-To streamline the path from medical school to residency, we provide a direct link to residency into one of the four Accreditation Council for Graduate Medical Education (ACGME)–accredited primary residency programs at NYU Long Island School of Medicine including internal medicine, pediatrics, obstetrics and gynecology, and general surgery.
-Contingent on students’ satisfactory academic progress and meeting professional standards, residency placements are finalized during the third year of medical school through students’ participation in the National Resident Matching Program (NRMP) Main Residency Match®.
+To streamline the path from medical school to residency, we offer a direct link to residency into one of the four Accreditation Council for Graduate Medical Education (ACGME)–accredited primary residency programs at NYU Long Island School of Medicine including internal medicine, pediatrics, obstetrics and gynecology, and general surgery.
+Contingent on students’ satisfactory academic progress and meeting professional standards, residency placements are finalized during the third year of medical school through students’ participation in the National Resident Matching Program (NRMP) Main Residency Match.

-We are proud to award three-year full-tuition scholarships that cover the majority of the cost of attendance to all enrolled students regardless of merit or financial need, so long as they meet all academic requirements and professional standards.
+We are proud to award three-year Full-Tuition Scholarships that cover the majority of the cost of attendance to all enrolled students regardless of merit or financial need, so long as they meet all academic requirements and professional standards.
+Expanding on our commitment to make medical education more affordable, we now offer additional need-based Debt-Free Scholarships to students who qualify, which helps eliminate the need for loans to cover costs beyond tuition.

-We hope that our tuition-free model, combined with shortening the length of medical school by one full year, substantially reduces the financial barriers and debt burdens that may limit a person’s dreams of becoming a physician and the choice of which specialty to pursue.
+We hope that our tuition-free and debt-free model, combined with shortening the length of medical school by one full year, substantially reduces the financial barriers and debt burdens that may limit a person’s dreams of becoming a physician and the choice of which specialty to pursue.

 Our holistic admissions approach enables us to broaden the lens through which we learn about our applicants and better assess how their experiences, attributes, and metrics align with our school’s mission and educational program.
 We want to learn about our applicants’ passions, inspiration to pursue medicine, the people who have influenced their life’s journey, and the challenges they may have faced along their path.
 We also are interested to know what applicants hope to contribute to the medical profession and to our community of engaged learners.

 We encourage applications from people who are from groups underrepresented in medicine, first-generation college students, those from disadvantaged backgrounds, and those who may have taken a nontraditional path toward medicine.

 Diversity, Equity, and Inclusion